 Faster and more flexible than wrestling with the cached pivot blob.

-When all else fails, open the workbook in Excel, copy the final 5-20 numbers you actually need, and paste them into chat as a markdown table.
+When nothing else is workable, open the workbook in Excel, copy the final 5-20 numbers you actually need, and paste them into chat as a markdown table.
 ChatGPT then has authoritative values without parsing any Excel internals.

 How to confirm the fix